INRetouch: Context Aware Implicit Neural Representation for Photography Retouching: Dataset Presets

 To ensure the versatility and robustness of our dataset, we curated a diverse collection of varying presets, designed to simulate a wide range of editing styles and conditions.
-As shown in \cref{fig:all-styles}, we apply some of these presets to a single natural image, showcasing the richness and variety inherent in the dataset.
+As shown in Fig. \ref{fig:all-styles}, we apply some of these presets to a single natural image, showcasing the richness and variety inherent in the dataset.
 This comprehensive coverage not only highlights the adaptability of our approach to diverse editing scenarios but also establishes our dataset as a valuable resource for developing and evaluating methods capable of handling complex retouching tasks.
-Such diversity enables the models trained on our dataset to generalize effectively across different styles.
-We showcase the ability of our method to simulate these presets on videos in our \textbf{accompanying video}.
+Such diversity enables generalizing effectively across different styles.